Spring and autumn

 Mål og innhald

 While there exists much relevant knowledge about natural resources, they are frequently mismanaged, often with dramatic consequences for those involved.
-One aim of the course is to build solid intuitive understanding of the theories and principles underlying natural resources.
-A second aim is to help students develop the skills and competencies needed for proper management of for instance water reservoirs, fisheries, forests, animal herds, and climate, and to operate in product and quota markets.
+One aim of the course is to build solid understanding of how natural resources develop without and with human harvesting.
+A second aim is to help students develop the skills and competencies needed for proper management of water reservoirs, fisheries, animal herds, and climate, and for proper dealing with product- and quota markets.
+In other words, how to avoid widespread mismanagement.

-For resource management, central topics are system descriptions, dynamics, economics, uncertainty and policy design.
+For resources management, central topics are system descriptions, dynamics, economics, uncertainty and policy design.
 For management of commons problems, central topics are competitive games, regulation, and market-based institutions.

 Express knowledge and understanding